Loading…

 Steve Winitsky

-In his current position as Vice President, Technical for Regulatory Consulting at Parexel International, Dr. Winitsky is a member of the Cell and Gene Therapy Center of Excellence.
-He provides clinical regulatory support to clients for all phases of product development for cell and...
+In his current position as Senior Vice President, Technical for Regulatory Strategy at Parexel International, Dr. Winitsky is a member of the Cell and Gene Therapy Center of Excellence.
+He provides clinical regulatory support to clients for all phases of product development for cell...
 Read More →

 Wednesday June 11, 2025 9:30am - 12:30pm EDT